Lee Cagle's Blue Smoke Risin' on the Mountain -- Dulcimer News and Information, Memphis, Tennessee

 New Players – This class is for players who have no or very little experience with the mountain dulcimer.
 The focus is on fretboard basics, tuning, introductory strumming techniques, and reading tablature.
 I have loaner instruments that are available for those who would like to try without investing in an instrument.
 The workshop can be presented as a one-day class or spread over multiple days.

-Introduction to Fingerpicking – This class introduces players with some experience to the beautiful sounds of fingerpicking.
+Introduction to Fingerpicking – Advanced Novice to Intermediate -- This class introduces players with some experience to the beautiful sounds of fingerpicking.
 Players are introduced to a variety of fingerpicking techniques including a basic roll, hammer-ons, pull-offs, brushes and slides.

 Hymns for Mountain Dulcimer – This class can be designed as needed for beginner into upper intermediate.
 It is a song-based workshop, the number of songs presented depending on the length of the workshop needed.